 I was an intentional mother—I knew what I wanted to have happen and I thought of ways to make it happen.
-(And then I thought again.)
-Here is an example.
+Here's one of my success stories:

-At least twice a week I hung a little sign on our front door that said Halverson Hero Happening!
-That meant we were having a family after-school party (no friends allowed.
-Sorry Walter.)
-Just by naming it, I had made it special.
-Then, I acted excited!
-"Hi guys!
-Did you remember we're having a Happening?"
-They behaved better because of my enthusiasm.
-I directed them to hurry and hang up their coats, give me their papers, etc. "Quick!
+I directed them to hang up their coats, give me their papers, etc. "Quick!
 We have activities planned!"
-First we'd go to the Treat Cafe (normal after-school snacks served by mom acting like a waitress.
-I'd recite the menu and they'd place their order while they sat at the counter like customers.)
-With the phone off the hook and a sign on the door that said "We're busy today," we had time to chat.
+First we'd go to the Treat Cafe (normal after-school snacks served by a waitress.
+I'd recite the menu and they'd place their orders, sitting at the counter like customers.)
+With the phone off the hook and a "We're busy today," sign on the door, we had time to chat.

 Minute Reports—the timer was set for one minute and each kid had a turn to tell as many things as they could about their day.
 Someone watched the timer and someone kept track.

-Story Time—We'd sit on the floor in a circle and I'd tell a story about my day, or about an upcoming holiday, or a story with a moral, or a funny story, or we'd tell knock-knock jokes.
+Story Time—We'd sit on the floor in a circle and I'd tell an ancestor story, or one about an upcoming holiday, or a story with a moral, or a funny poem, or just a knock-knock joke.
 Something fun.